Double and Quadruple Flat Bands tuned by Alternative magnetic Fluxes in Twisted Bilayer Graphene

 To investigate the evolution of the degeneracy in the spectra of the magnetic TBG, we take the complex eigenvalue closest to the origin in Fig.\ref{fig2}(b) as a example with magnetic phase $\varphi_{N}=0.254\pi$ to demonstrate the changes of the low energy bands.
-The degeneracy of flat bands is intimately related to the degeneracy of the lowest energy states at $\Gamma$ in the TBG spectrum.
-To understand the transition of flat bands with different degeneracies as $\alpha$ varies, we can track the band touch of the low-energy states at $\Gamma$, as shown in Fig.\ref{fig2}(b).
+The degeneracy of FBs is intimately related to the degeneracy of the lowest energy states at $\Gamma$ in the TBG spectrum.
+To understand the transition of FBs with different degeneracies as $\alpha$ varies, we can track the band touch of the low-energy states at $\Gamma$ (Fig.\ref{fig2}(b)).
 The green (blue) curves represent a three-fold (four-fold) band touching at $\Gamma$, resulting in band inversions between one singlet and one doublet (between two doublets).
-Importantly, the three-fold degeneracy curves (Fig.\ref{fig2}(d)) separate the magic parameters $\alpha$ with double and quadruple flat bands.
-Inside one of these degeneracy loops, two connected bands near zero energy in a direct gap (Fig.\ref{fig2}(c)) evolve to double flat bands at magic $\alpha$ (red circles).
+Importantly, the three-fold degeneracy curves (Fig.\ref{fig2}(d)) separate the magic parameters $\alpha$ with double and quadruple FBs.
+Inside one of these degeneracy loops, two connected bands near zero energy in a direct gap (Fig.\ref{fig2}(c)) evolve to double FBs at magic $\alpha$ (red circles).
 As $\alpha$ crosses a three-fold degeneracy line, the band inversion changes two connected bands to four connected ones in the gap (Fig.\ref{fig2}(e)).
-Outside these degeneracy loops, the four connected bands evolve to quadruple flat bands (Fig.\ref{fig2}(f)) at magic $\alpha$ (blue circles), in sharp contrast to the double flat bands in the conventional TBG.
-In addition, as discussed in the SM, the double and quadruple flat bands are topologically nontrivial with a topological invariant $\mathbb{Z}_{2}$ =1.
+Outside these degeneracy loops, the four connected bands evolve to quadruple FBs (Fig.\ref{fig2}(f)) at magic $\alpha$ (blue circles).
+Then, as discussed in SM, we consider the effect of intra-sublattice interlayer coupling, which can result in a slight dispersion of the quadruple FBs.
+In addition, within the quadruple FBs, two of them (No.2/3) that constitute Dirac points possess exhibit Chern numbers of $\pm1$ while the Chern numbers of the remaining two bands (No.1/4) vanish.